dex4er/perl-POSIX-strftime-GNU/README.md

 Windows.
 On such system some software can work incorrectly, i.e. logging for [Plack](http://search.cpan.org/perldoc?Plack) and [AnyEvent](http://search.cpan.org/perldoc?AnyEvent) modules might be broken.

-The XS module is used if compilator is available and can module can be loaded.
+The XS module is used if compiler is available and can module can be loaded.
 The XS is mandatory if `PERL_POSIX_STRFTIME_GNU_XS` environment variable is true.